Enable Javascript

 Conclusion

-Whether you like it or not, Python 3 is here as part of the next-generation Python software development.
-Choosing to stay with Python 2 is ultimately your choice, but you will be putting far more effort into its maintenance.
-Then innovate your application and understand the demands of your customer.
+Like it or not, Python 3 is here as part of the next generation of Python software development.
+Choosing to stay with Python 2 is ultimately your choice, but you will put more effort into maintaining it.
+Then innovate your application and understand your customer's demand.
 You can try these temporary solutions to buy yourself some time and start preparing for the transition as soon as possible.
-Sailing with technological advancements is the only way forward!
+Traveling with technological advancements is the way forward!